x684867/nemesis_server/src/nodejs/deps/npm/doc/cli/npm.md

 ## DESCRIPTION

 npm is the package manager for the Node JavaScript platform.
-It puts modules in place so that node can find them, and manages dependency conflicts intelligently.
+It puts packages in place so that node can find them, and manages dependency conflicts intelligently.

 It is extremely configurable to support a wide variety of use cases.